 1. You get what you pay for

 First of all, it is not cheap.
-There is the festival ticket, workshop tickets and network dinner tickets.
+There is the festival ticket, workshop tickets, and network dinner tickets.
 Although I am hitting my thirties next year, I am still a student (post-graduating in Digital Marketing) and I could get a generous discount.
 Nice one!
+(Update: the student discounts are no longer on offer)

 Although I am hitting my thirties next year, I am still a student (post-graduating in Digital Marketing) and I could get a generous discount.